JenPalacios/coding-jungle-youTube/Everything You Need to Know About HTML.md

 ### Head

+Important for:
+* SEO
+* Viewport (responsive)
+* Favicon
-Important for SEO, viewport (responsive), favicon, information to display an image and snippet of the website when sharing on social media or chats.
+* Information to show a snippet of the website when sharing on social media or chats.
 For example, when sharing Coding Jungle's YouTube channel, the snippet looks like this:

 ![Sharing URLs][share_url]